tlswg/tls13-spec/draft-ietf-tls-tls13.md

   values indicate support for unhashed data, SHA-1, SHA-256, SHA-384,
   and SHA-512 {{SHS}}, respectively.
 The "none" value is provided for signature algorithms which do not require hashing before signing, such as EdDSA.

-Previous versions of TLS supported MD5 and SHA-1.
+  Previous versions of TLS
-  These algorithms are now deprecated and MUST NOT be offered by TLS 1.3 implementations.
-SHA-1 SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 for backwards compatibility with old servers.
+  supported MD5, SHA-1, and SHA-224.
+These algorithms are now deprecated.
+  MD5 and SHA-224 MUST NOT be offered by TLS 1.3 implementations; SHA-1 SHOULD
+  NOT be offered.

+  Clients MAY offer support for SHA-1 for backwards compatibility, either with TLS 1.2 servers or for servers that have certification paths with signatures based on SHA-1.

 signature
 : This field indicates the signature algorithm that may be used.